stefek99/wings-integration/README.md

-# WINGS Forecasting Rewards Smart Contract Programming Interface
+# WINGS API Specification and Guide for Custom ICO Contracts Integration

 WINGS is a platform for curating, evaluating, valuing and conducting token generation events (aka ICO, token sale or crowdsale) based on Ethereum smart contracts and IPFS.